Last Updated on December 5, 2023 by Dave Schoenbeck

 Business process re-engineering involves re-evaluating your company’s system of accomplishing any task and finding ways to improve upon that process.
 In the past, his usually entailed hiring a fleet of expensive consultants – something that is not financially feasible for many small- to mid-sized businesses.

 Because small businesses also need a way to simplify outgrown legacy processes, it’s ideal for you to address the task with a more relevant and do-it-yourself technique.
-My goal with this article is to help you carry out a focused, easy-to-implement, and affordable approach on how to deconstruct and rebuild a troublesome process.
+I want to help you carry out a focused, easy-to-implement, affordable approach to deconstruct and rebuild a troublesome process.

 Here are my proven business process re-engineering tips: